UMNLibraries/umedia/README.md

 ### Watching Your Functional Tests (Helpful for Debugging)

 The Reflections `docker-compose.yml` comes equipped with a selenium server running VNC.
-To watch Selenium as it drives the test browser, install a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) and connect it to `http://localhost:5900` with the password "`secret`".
+To watch Selenium as it drives the test browser, install a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) and connect it to `localhost:5900` (note: **no** `http://`) with the password "`secret`".

 ### Working With the Solr Test Index